Krish44/Notes/Unix Commands.md

 ###### exec and {}
 	find src -name "*.java" -type f -exec grep -l interface {} \;
 	* Used the -exec option to execute the grep command on the list of files returned by the find command.
 	* Semi-colon at the end causes the grep command to be executed for each file, one at a time, as the {} is replaced by the current file name.
+	* {} is a kind of placeholder for the output text we get from the previous command in the pipe
 	* Backslash is required to escape the semi-colon from being interpreted by the shell.

 ###### Delete files older than 30 days: